I briefly talked about setting healthy boundaries in the third part of my series on healing.

 If that is not the case, and you know that you would never remarry the ex, figure out how to handle life on your own and put an end to the dependency.
 I can’t tell you how many things I’ve learned to do on my own around the house post-divorce just using Youtube.
 You are a grown woman and can take care of yourself!

-Warning: If there are currently no boundaries in your relationship with the ex, expect major resistance to putting any of the above in place!
+Warning: If there are currently no healthy emotional boundaries in your relationship with the ex, expect major resistance to putting any of the above in place!
 People don’t like to change behaviors that are convenient for them.
 Know that you will need to be consistent and persistent to see the change that you seek!

-I hope you had an “aha moment” as you read through this, and are able to take away some nuggets to help you with setting boundaries with your ex so that you can heal, thrive and become whole after Divorce!
+I hope you had an “aha moment” as you read through this, and are able to take away some nuggets to help you with setting healthy boundaries with your ex so that you can heal, thrive and become whole after Divorce!

 P.S.
 Share this with a friend!
 Share your thoughts below!
 I love hearing from you:)